yredsmih/whatsapp-blacklisted-providers/README.md

 ## Official Business Whatsapp API providers
 They can be found here on [facebook page](https://www.facebook.com/business/partner-directory/search?solution_type=messaging&platforms=whatsapp)

-## Unofficial illegal Whatsapp Providers.
+## Unnoficial illegal Whatsapp Providers.
-Any provider in the list is compromised itself.
-Likely  Meta and Whatsapp already know about it.
+Any provider in the list is compromised itself since it is here and Meta with WhatsApp likely already know about it.

 * Ultramsg  https://ultramsg.com